jjustinyyang/cse15l-lab-reports/report5/lab-report-5.md

 - example 1: `Justins-MacBook-Air:written_2 justinyang$ find ./non-fiction/OUP/Castro/ -name 'chA.txt' -exec rm {} \;`

+Combining with command line option `-name`, I can search for file with specific name `chA.txt` inside a given path to the target and do the remove action with `exec` which stands for execute. `{} \` is necessary syntax for this command line option.

 By running `ls ./non-fiction/OUP/Castro/` command, we can see what action was done.
-Notice the file `chA.txt` is removed.
+Notice the file `chA.txt` is removed:

 before: